erelsgl/experiments_csv/README.md

         }
 ```

-2. Decide what ranges you want for your parameters, for example:
+2. Decide what ranges you want for your input parameters, for example:

 ```
     input_ranges = {